Tokennn/ChessGame/README.md

 ## Project Overview

-This project consists of developing a Pokemon-Like type game using the Windows Presentation Foundation (WPF) framework in C#.
-The game allows you to manage monsters and spells, connect via an ergonomic user interface and simulate turn-based battles.
-The game data is managed via a SQL Server Express database.
+This project is a Python implementation of the classic game of chess.
+The goal is to create a fully functional chess game with a modular and maintainable architecture, adhering to Python’s best practices and ensuring code quality through error handling, testing, and documentation.

 ## Technologies and tools used